paszu/3DSRepo/Part-3-(arm9loaderhax).md

 1. Go to "SysNAND Backup/Restore..."
 2. Select "SysNAND Restore"
 3. Confirm and restore from `NANDmin.bin`
+6. Go to the main menu, then press (Select) to eject your SD card, then put it in your computer
+4. Navigate to `/Nintendo 3DS/(32 Character ID)/(32 Character ID)/extdata/` on your SD card
+    + EUR Region: Delete `00000098`
+    + JPN Region: Delete `00000082`
+    + USA Region: Delete `0000008f`
+6. Reinsert your SD card into your 3DS
 4. Your device should now be able to boot properly once more.
   + If you get a black screen, [follow this troubleshooting guide](Troubleshooting#ts_sys_a9lh)
   + If you do not have any usable NAND backups, [follow 9.2.0 ctrtransfer](9.2.0-ctrtransfer) starting on Step 4